-Options Regarding Long-Term Care Planning In New Jersey
+Options Regarding Long-Term Care Planning For Morris County, New Jersey

 Parents of children with special needs often are particularly anxious about what the future holds for their children, wondering who will care for their children after their death or disability.
 Parents of children with special needs should be aware of a powerful estate planning tool called a supplemental needs trust that can help them provide for the long-term care of their children with special needs.

-J. Jeffrey Press, P.A., has helped clients throughout New Jersey understand their options.
+J. Jeffrey Press, P.A., has helped clients in Morris County and throughout New Jersey understand their options.

 What Is A Supplemental Needs Trust?